zxb2945/Learn-CS-by-yourself/CSLecture/AWS Solutions Architect Associate课程.md

 > - C. Deploy two NAT instances inside the public subnet for each Availability Zone and associate them with Elastic IP addresses.
 Update the routing table of the private subnet to use it as the default route.
 > - D. Deploy two NAT instances inside the private subnet for each Availability Zone and associate them with Elastic IP addresses.
 Update the routing table of the private subnet to use it as the default route.

-## 297 DNS Resolution Options & Route 53 Praivate zones
+## 297 DNS Resolution Options & Route 53 Private zones

 DNS Resolution 可以利用Amazon提供的 Route 53，也可以Custome DNS Server.